calogica/calogica.com/_pages/clients.md

 Some of our current (and past) consulting clients include:

+### Omaze
+_(2019)_

+We are very excited to be working with the Omaze team build out their analytics data warehouse.

 ### Forever 21
 _(2018)_

-We are very excited to be helping the Forever 21 eCommerce team build out their analytics data warehouse.
+We helped the Forever 21 eCommerce team build out their analytics data warehouse using dbt on Snowflake and we're very excited about the future of data analytics at Forever 21.

 ### Wag Walking, Inc.
 _(2018)_